 Every Tuesday on the Majestic blog we feature a recipe from the delicious. magazine website matched up with the perfect wine pairings.
 It’s Bottoms up Tuesday!

 In time for the Easter weekend Lucy from the delicious. team whips up homemade mint sauce and a rack of lamb.
 All paired up with the perfect wine matches.
-For a printable version, please visit the delicious. recipe page.

 - 2 tbsp runny honey

 - trimmed of fat